Mohammad Moyeenul Haque: Military career

 Moyeen was engineer officer in three warships and one patrol craft.
 Moyeen also serve as chief engineer in BNS Titumir and commanded one naval base the BNS Shaheed Moazzem and the BN Dockyard.
 Moyeen instructed at the Engineering School in BNS Shaheed Moazzem and furthermore, was the director (legal and media) at the Rapid Action Battalion.
 Moyeen was promoted to commodore on 2015 and was the director of engineering and weapon electrical branch at naval headquarters.
 On 2019 Moyeen was ameliorated to rear admiral and appointed as the assistant chief of naval staff (Materials) replacing rear admiral Shafiul Azam.
 Azam again succeeded Moyeen on 9 February 2021 while Moyeen succeeded him as the senior directing staff of the navy in National Defence College.
-He returned to naval headquarters and re-appointed as the assistant chief of naval staff for materials on December 2022.
+He returned to naval headquarters and re-appointed as the assistant chief of naval staff for materials in December 2022.
 Moyeen was promoted to vice admiral a day before he went to leave per retirement on 30 November 2023.